 8. Any ISP that receives a subpoena pursuant to this Order may not charge Strike 3 in advance for providing the information requested in the subpoena.
 An ISP may, however, elect to charge Strike 3 a reasonable amount for the costs of production.

-9. Any information disclosed to Strike 3 in response to a subpoena may only be used by it to protect and enforce its rights as set forth in its complaint (Doc.
+9. Any information disclosed to Strike 3 in response to a subpoena may only be used by Strike 3 for the purposes of protecting and enforcing its rights as set forth in its complaint (Doc.
 1).

-SO ORDERED in Tampa, Florida, this 13th day of December 2023.
+SO ORDERED in Tampa, Florida, this 25th day of January 2024.

-HONORABLE CHRISTOPHER P. TUITE

-United States Magistrate Judge
+HONORABLE CHRISTOPHER P. TUITE United States Magistrate Judge

-Copies to:

-Counsel of record 6
+Copies to: Counsel of record